-DURHAM champion Jessica Hall is celebrating again after adding the Bishop Auckland Club Championship to her growing list of achievements.
+DURHAM champion Jessica Hall is celebrating again after adding the

 The 15-year-old, who is believed to have become the youngest ever winner of the Durham Ladies Championship earlier in the summer, turned on the style on the course she has played since being introduced to golf.

 Hall carded two rounds of 75, 76 to beat the previous champion, who had held the honour for 16 years in a row.
 She had narrowly lost out on the last hole.

 The talented golfer, playing in the English Under-15s Championship this week, said: “To win was special to me as it has been one of my aims to win the Bishop Auckland Ladies Championship.

 “Winning it was great after losing last year.
 It was especially good as I am the county champion, yet until this week I wasn't my club champion.
 The previous lady winner has won the club championship 16 years running, and this made me more determined to win.
 My dad was my caddie and he was very proud of me.
 I couldn't wait to bring the trophy home and show it to my friends and family.